peteresnick/6838bis/draft-ietf-mediaman-6838bis.md

 # Introduction

-Recent Internet protocols have been carefully designed to be easily extensible in certain areas.
+Internet application protocols are been carefully designed to be easily extensible in certain areas.
 In particular, many protocols, including but not limited to HTTP {{?RFC2616}} and MIME {{!RFC2045}}, are capable of carrying arbitrary labeled content.

 The mechanism used to label such content is a media type, consisting of a top-level type and a subtype, which is further structured into trees.
 Optionally, media types can define companion data, known as parameters.